EsterBP/EsterBP/README.md

 # 💫 About Me:
-🔭 I’m currently working on my GitHub Profile<br>👯 I’m looking to collaborate on anything<br>🤝 I’m looking for help with everything<br>🌱 I’m currently learning a lot of things<br>💬 Ask me about something<br>⚡ Fun fact :
+🔭 I’m currently working on my GitHub Profile<br>👯 I’m looking to collaborate on small online projects<br>🤝 I’m looking and moving forward<br>🌱 I’m currently learning the basics again<br>💬 I'm looking for questions I can ask<br>⚡ Fun fact : I'm trying to be a more bright person

 ## 🌐 Socials: